benwilber/tinysse/README.md

 -- The `uuid` module is built-in to the Tiny SSE server local uuid = require "uuid"

--- Called when a new publish request is received function publish(pub)
+-- A new publish request is received function publish(pub)
   -- Set a unique ID on the publish request.
-  -- This can be referenced in the `onmessage(pub, sub)` -- function to correlate the publish request with message -- delivery to subscribers pub.id = uuid()
+  -- This can later be referenced in the `message(pub, sub)` -- function to correlate the publish request with message -- delivery to subscribers pub.id = uuid()